Radioactivity Virtual Laboratory

 - The Pu-Be Neutron Source and Background Measurement

-Downloadable Excel (.xls) tables containing all of the data shown in the videos.
+Downloadable Excel (.xls and .xlsx) tables containing all of the data shown in the videos.

 There are two data files to choose from.
 The first contains a simplified data analysis area appropriate for introductory (algebra-based physics) students.
 The second has the same data, but the analysis area allows for more sophisticated calculations as would be appropriate for a calculus-based course or independent study.

-- Student Decay Data Simple.xls All data with simplified analysis area.
+- Student Decay Data Simple.xlsx All data with simplified analysis area.
 This is recommended for introductory courses.

 - Student Decay Data.xls All Data with open analysis area.
 This is appropriate for more advanced students.